delta/codecharacter-player-docs-2020/source/overview.rst

 Exceeding the total instructions limit by an excessive amount makes you lose the entire match, so ensure that you keep your code as short and efficient as possible!

-.. warning:: This is probably enough for you to get a start, but you might want to take the time to read the complete rules in the Rules section.
+.. note:: This is probably enough for you to get a start, but you might want to take the time to read the complete rules in the Rules section.

 Code Guide
 ----------